yitongpan/Fansite/README.md

 Libraries used: `org.joda.time.DateTime`

 ### Time Module
 Time Module class is used to update the number of counts within the hour.
-It updates the file every second with a
+It updates the file every second.
+It has two helper classes.
+One to make a Time Queue and the other one to make a list of TimeQueues.

 Libraries used: `org.joda.time.DateTime` for Date Time computation and comaprison.